Klipper3d/klipper/docs/Kinematics.md

 the movement in cartesian space with the movement on each stepper tower.

+To simplify the math, for each stepper tower, the code calculates the location of a "virtual tower" that is along the line of movement.
+This virtual tower is chosen at the point where the line of movement (extended infinitely in both directions) would be closest to the actual tower.

 ![delta-tower](img/delta-tower.svg.png)

-To simplify the math, for each move contained in an XY plane, the code calculates the location of a "virtual tower" that is along the line of movement.
-This virtual tower is chosen at the point where the line of movement (extended infinitely in both directions) would be closest to the actual tower.
+It is then possible to calculate where the head will be along the line of movement after each step is taken on the virtual tower.

 ![virtual-tower](img/virtual-tower.svg.png)

-It is then possible to calculate where the head will be along the line of movement after each step is taken on the virtual tower.
 The key formula is Pythagoras's theorem:
 ```
 distance_to_tower^2 = arm_length^2 - tower_height^2
 ```